-The interpretation of the file permission operators -r, -R, -w, -w, -x, and -x is by default based solely on the mode of the file and the uids and gids of the user.
+The interpretation of the file permission operators -x, -x, -x, -x, -x, and -x is by default based solely on the mode of the file and the uids and gids of the user.
 There may be other reasons you can't actually read, write, or execute the file: for example network filesystem access controls, ACLs (access control lists), read-only filesystems, and unrecognized executable formats.
 Note that the use of these six specific operators to verify if some operation is possible is usually a mistake, because it may be open to race conditions.

-Also note that, for the superuser on the local filesystems, the -r, -R, -w, and -w tests always return 1, and -x and -x return 1 if any execute bit is set in the mode.
+Also note that, for the superuser on the local filesystems, the -x, -x, -x, -x, and -x tests always return 1, and -x and -x return 1 if any execute bit is set in the mode.
 Scripts run by the superuser may thus need to do a stat() to determine the actual mode of the file, or temporarily set their effective uid to something else.

 If you are using ACLs, there is a pragma called filetest that may produce more accurate results than the bare stat() mode bits.
 When under use filetest 'access' the above-mentioned filetests test whether the permission can(not) be granted using the access(2) family of system calls.
 Also note that the -x and -x may under this pragma return true even if there are no execute permission bits set (nor any extra execute permission ACLs).
 This strangeness is due to the underlying system calls' definitions.
-Note also that, due to the implementation of use filetest 'access', the \ special filehandle won't cache the results of the file tests when this pragma is in effect.
+Note also that, due to the implementation of use filetest 'access', the special filehandle won't cache the results of the file tests when this pragma is in effect.
 Read the documentation for the filetest pragma for more information.

-The -T and -B switches work as follows.
+The $-\mathtt{T}$ and $-\mathtt{B}$ switches work as follows.
 The first block or so of the file is examined for odd characters such as strange control codes or characters with the high bit set.
-If too many strange characters (>30%) are found, it's a -B file; otherwise it's a -T file.
+If too many strange characters (>30%) are found, it's a $-\mathtt{B}$ file; otherwise it's a $-\mathtt{T}$ file.
 Also, any file containing a zero byte in the first block is considered a binary file.
-If -T or -B is used on a filehandle, the current IO buffer is examined rather than the first block.
-Both -T and -B return true on an empty file, or a file at EOF when testing a filehandle.
+If $-\mathtt{T}$ or $-\mathtt{B}$ is used on a filehandle, the current IO buffer is examined rather than the first block.
+Both $-\mathtt{T}$ and $-\mathtt{B}$ return true on an empty file, or a file at EOF when testing a filehandle.
 Because you have to read a file to do the -T test, on most occasions you want to use a -f against the file first, as in next unless -f \$file && -T \$file.

 If any of the file tests (or either the stat or lstat operator) is given the special filehandle consisting of a solitary underline, then the stat structure of the previous file test (or stat operator) is used, saving a system call.
 (This doesn't work with -t, and you need to remember that lstat() and -1 leave values in the stat structure for the symbolic link, not the real file.)
-(Also, if the stat buffer was filled by an lstat call, -T and -B will reset it with the results of stat \).
+(Also, if the stat buffer was filled by an lstat call, -T and -B will reset it with the results of stat).
 Example: